 - Add the rest of the ingredients and pulse until you have a fully combined dough.
 It will begin to roll into a ball.

 - Place dough into fridge for 30 minutes to chill.

-- Preheat oven to 350'F, and line a baking sheet with unbleached parchment paper or a silicone baking mat.
+- Preheat oven to 350’F, and line a baking sheet with unbleached parchment paper (like this) or a silicone baking mat (like this).

 - Roll tablespoon-sized scoops of dough (with your hands) into uniform balls.
 Drop onto baking sheet.

 - Using a fork, press each dough ball to flatten.
 (I dip my fork in a cup of water between each cookie to keep from sticking) Sprinkle with optional coconut sugar.